 Q: What happens next?

-Once all Change Club Members in your community have completed these initial activities, you will be notified if your group was randomly selected to start now or in three years.
+Change Club Members have been notified if your group was randomly selected to start now or in three years.
 We know that three years may seems like a long time to wait, but this is important for the evaluation of this work.

 Q: Where can I find out more?